MicroStrategy/hyper-sdk/samples/README.md

     });
     ```

-6. Restart the application server.
+6. Restart the application server

 ### How to deploy the Seamless Hyper SDK plugin on MicroStrategy Web?